 Local Heroes: Palm Springs people reveal their can’t-miss list.

-BROOKE HODGE, Director, Palm Springs Art Museum Architecture and Design Center
+BROOKE HODGE, former director at the Palm Springs Art Museum Architecture and Design Center

 “Everyone should visit Moorten Botanical Garden.
 It’s like a trip back in time to old California and the early days of Palm Springs.
 Founded by Chester “Cactus Slim” Moorten, a former Keystone cop in silent movies, and his botanist wife Patricia, the garden and its cactarium full of rare specimens, is now tended by son Clark Moorten.”